conradludgate/interim/readme.md

-# Parsing English Dates
+# interim

-I've always admired the ability of the GNU `date` command to convert "English" expressions to dates and times with `date -d expr`.
-`chrono-english` does similar expressions, although with extensions, so that for instance you can specify both the day and the time "next friday 8pm".
-No attempt at full natural language parsing is made - only a limited set of patterns is supported.
+interim started as a fork, but ended up being a complete over-haul of [chrono-english](https://github.com/stevedonovan/chrono-english).

+The API surface is the same, although there's some key differences

+## Improvements

+Why use interim over chrono-english?

+1. chrono-english is not actively maintained: https://github.com/stevedonovan/chrono-english/issues/22
+2. interim simplifies a lot of the code, removing a lot of potential panics and adds some optimisations.
+3. supports `no_std`, as well as the `time` crate

+## Features

+* `std`: This crate is `no_std` compatible.
+Disable the default-features to disable the std-lib features (just error reporting)
+* `time`: This crate is compatible with the [time crate](https://github.com/time-rs/time).
+* `chrono`: This crate is compatible with the [chrono crate](https://github.com/chronotope/chrono).

 ## Supported Formats

-`chrono-english` does _absolute_ dates:  ISO-like dates "2018-04-01" and the month name forms "1 April 2018" and "April 1, 2018".
+`interim` does _absolute_ dates:  ISO-like dates "2018-04-01" and the month name forms "1 April 2018" and "April 1, 2018".
 (There's no ambiguity so both of these forms are fine)

 The informal "01/04/18" or American form "04/01/18" is supported.